 Fungus Gnats Cause Root Damage and Stunted Growth

-Remember, the fungus gnats are present due to decaying media or rotting roots.
+Remember, the fungus gnats and fungus gnat larvae are present due to decaying media or rotting roots.
 This means that the orchid plant was under some stress to begin with.

 Fungus gnat larvae will bite and chew orchid roots, causing further root damage in an already stressed orchid plant.
 If there are a lot of fungus gnat larvae, they can even cause stunted plant growth.
 The orchid might not recover from this if there is significant damage, even if you get rid of the fungus gnats.